 Undergraduate students with prior year Work-study earnings at UMD that meet the above eligibility requirements are automatically considered for an award each year.
 Graduate and professional students that meet the above requirements are awarded upon request.
 New freshmen and transfer students are awarded based on need and date of application, until funding reserved for new students runs out.

-Students that did not receive an award offer in their initial financial aid package can contact the One Stop Student Services to check on their eligibility and if funding is available.
-If you are eligible:
+Students that did not receive an award offer in their initial financial aid package should contact One Stop Student Services to check on their eligibility.
+If funding is available and you qualify, One Stop will advise how to request an award.

-If you are interested in student employment but do not qualify for a Work-study award or if funding is no longer available, there are many employment opportunities for students.
-All student employees earn the same wages whether or not they have a Work-study award.
+If you are interested in student employment but do not qualify for a work-study award or if funding is no longer available, the other option for student employment is miscellaneous employment through a UMD department.
+All student employees earn the same wages as determined by the hiring department whether or not they have a work-study award.

 Work-Study Award Confirmation